enorsu/Unofficial-Client-Builds/README.md

-Remember that releases tagged "Pre-release" are beta builds and may be unstable, so please dont come and complain to me about them
+Remember that releases tagged "Pre-release" are beta builds and probably are unstable built from latest commits.
+Please don't come to complain